Wednesday 24 July 2019

-Left Field: CHAPTER EIGHT - Tito Was Watching
+Left Field: CHAPTER 8 - Tito Was Watching

 1968: the year of street fighting from Paris to Berlin to Prague.
 While parts of the world were high on optimism and rebellion and other parts just high, I was getting married.
 In Zagreb.
 Married to Renata and, as it turned out, to her relatives, her country, her culture and the entire Balkans.